proteinreport/proteinreport.org/content/newswire/four-spaces-launch-b2b-businesses-cellular-agriculture/index.md

 Venture Studios are powerful mechanisms for growing businesses that can impact entire ecosystems.
 This is because they:

-1. [Build the businesses that need to be built]{.underline}.
+1. Build the businesses that need to be built.
 What is most impactful is often not the most visible, hyped, or attractive.
 Venture studios start from a market need and develop concepts in response to that need.
-2. [Derisk concepts early]{.underline}.
+2. Derisk concepts early.
 Often, lone founders can spend months or years working on a concept only to discover that it doesn't work.
     Our venture building approach (a mix of lean, design, and agile methodologies with our own sprinkle of deep tech learnings) and access to industry pilot partners and experts means we learn early and cheaply what will be successful.
 We make fewer mistakes and move faster towards the right solution.
-3. [Scale quickly]{.underline}.
+3. Scale quickly.
 An early-stage startup needs to focus on two things: product validation and market fit.
 Newlab provides the mental and physical space to focus on what matters most in the crucial first 18 months of a new company's life.
 Operations, recruitment, funding, branding--these are all things the Newlab team has been doing for years for our own company and the startups we support.
 Newlab's Brooklyn location has a brand new BioLab and we are actively exploring building out biotechnology-specific infrastructure in 2023.
-4. [Build the dream team from the ground up.]{.underline} From the selection of Founders-in-Residence to headhunting CEOs or acting as the founding team ourselves, we build curated teams of people who are passionate, talented, and have the experience to scale up, not just start up.
+4. Build the dream team from the ground up.
+From the selection of Founders-in-Residence to headhunting CEOs or acting as the founding team ourselves, we build curated teams of people who are passionate, talented, and have the experience to scale up, not just start up.
     We're also proud to provide stipends and early funding to ensure that working on an early-stage startup is an accessible option to people from all walks of life, resulting in more diverse, successful teams.

 All of this amounts to better chances of success; businesses built by Venture Studios are more likely to get to Series A, and we get there